Roasting Bell Peppers: A Guide

 Get My Favorite Recipe

 As someone who loves cooking, my kitchen is a year-round haven for the robust flavors of roasted red peppers.
-During the winter, I rely on store-bought jars to make my favorite muhammara dip and soups with roasted red peppers’ sweet and rich essence.
-However, when summer arrives and bell pepper season begins, I grow some plants in my garden, making using them easier and more convenient.
+During the winter, I rely on store-bought jars to make my favorite muhammara dip and soups.
+However, when summer arrives and bell pepper season begins, I grow some plants in my garden, making them more accessible and convenient.

-Transforming bell peppers into their charred versions is a piece of cake!
 The process is straightforward, whether you’re going for the green, which offers a slightly bitter kick, or the sweeter red, yellow, and orange siblings.
-Remember, each color brings its unique profile, so choose according to your dish or mood.
+Remember, each color brings its unique profile, so choose according to your dish.
 Here’s a step-by-step guide:

 1. Preparation: Place the bell peppers on a foil-lined tray after a good wash and pat dry.
 Why foil?
 Hello, easy clean-up!
 A generous rub of olive oil ensures they char and don’t burn.